12-Hour & 6-Hour

-This is a new course.
+The course will be the same as in 2018.
 It is a 1.35-mile loop on old road bed and trail and is USATF Certified.
-It is a flatter course than before which means more miles for you!
+It is a flatter course than our original course which means more miles for you!

 If you would like to explore the course using Google Earth, we can email you the .kml file.
 Send your request to email@example.com.
 You will also have to download the Google Earth Plugin if you have not already.